n1ghtw1re/n1ghtw1re/README.md

 Portfolio
 You can find the latest sites we've been workin on here - **[The N1ghtw1re Collective](https://n1ghtw1re.com/collective)**

-Got it — I’ll reformat the list into the clean one-line style you want.
-Here’s the full conversion with shortened descriptions:

 ---

 **[2nd Amendment Website](https://2a.n1ghtw1re.com)** — A reminder that the right to resist tyranny belongs to every citizen, not just the rich or conservatives.